Cavorter/cavort/content/posts/2006-08-14-when-i-wasnt-looking.md

 ---
 <div class='microid-mailto+http:sha1:f13f8ef4c6bc1db8c0829caacbbf6158be80bf91'>

     I looked at my blog for the first time in a very long time in Internet Explorer just a few minutes ago, and noticed that my sidebar isn't loading properly.
-Hopefully I'll take some time to fix it tonight, but if I don't get to it soon, just use <a href="http://www.mozilla.com/firefox" target="_blank">FireFox</a> (like you already should be) and it displays with no problems.
+Hopefully I'll take some time to fix it tonight, but if I don't get to it soon, just use [FireFox](http://www.mozilla.com/firefox) (like you already should be) and it displays with no problems.